This post may contain affiliate links. Please read my disclaimer.

 - 生意兴隆 May your business flourish with great growth and profits

-2) Sashimi or abalone slices (Optional)
+2) Smoke salmon or sashimi or abalone slices (Optional)

-If you would like to add some sashimi slices or abalone slices , this will be the first to add in before the honey and olive oil.
+If you would like to add some smoked salmon, sashimi slices or abalone slices , this will be the first to add in before the honey and olive oil.
 Add in the slices randomly on the dish, you can say: